🏈 2026 Season kicks off August 3rd β€” Still want to join? Contact David Harrison! 🏈

 Spartans (5th – 6th Grade) β€” 2026 Schedule

-What we know: roughly 10 games, played on Saturdays, August through November, with home games at Knowlton Stadium.
+What we know: Games begin Sunday, September 13th with kickoff at 12:00 PM (noon).
+Roughly 10 games on Sundays through November, with home games at Knowlton Stadium.

 Crusaders (3rd – 4th Grade) β€” 2026 Schedule

-What we know: roughly 10 games, played on Saturdays, August through November, with home games at Knowlton Stadium.
+What we know: Games begin Sunday, September 13th with kickoff at 10:30 AM.
+Roughly 10 games on Sundays through November, with home games at Knowlton Stadium.

 Titans (1st – 2nd Grade) β€” 2026 Schedule